awoziji/ml-coa-charging/README.md

 The invoice descriptions are represented as sequences of word embeddings; word embeddings capture the meanings of the words.
 Each word is represented as a numeric vector, such that semantic meanings of words are preserved.
 For instance, a well-trained word embedding understands such logic as "king is to queen as man is to woman".

-Instead of training the embedding layer from scratch, we will use a pre-trained word embedding like GloVe or word2vec to initialise the weights of the embedding layer, and then continue to train it using our own text.
+Instead of training the embedding layer from scratch which requires way more data, we will use a pre-trained word embedding like GloVe or word2vec to initialise the weights of the embedding layer, and then continue to train it using our own text.

 ![Word Embeddings](img/word-embedding.png?raw=true)